AionSystem/VERITAS/README.md

 VERITAS is a community‑operated damage certification platform for sudden‑onset crises.
 It collects reports offline and online, scores the epistemic confidence of each report using the CERTUS Engine, and delivers confidence‑weighted exports to responders within the critical 48‑hour window.
 The difference isn't more data.
 It's data that tells you exactly how much it's worth.

+**How it works — three steps:**
+1. A community member submits a damage report from any device, online or offline.
+The CERTUS Engine scores it instantly.
+2. A responder opens the dashboard and sees a confidence-weighted map — green pins are actionable, red pins need field verification first.
+3. Every report and every export is permanently sealed with a cryptographic timestamp.
+The data chain is verifiable end-to-end.

 - **Live Demo:** [aionsystem.github.io/VERITAS](https://aionsystem.github.io/VERITAS)
 - **2‑Minute Video:** [Watch on YouTube](#)